 The vulnerabilities associated with select-case blocks and enumeration types with “holes” apply to Fortran.

-6.27.2 Guidance to language users
+6.27.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.27.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.27.5.

 Cover cases that are expected never to occur with a case default clause to ensure that unexpected cases are detected and processed, perhaps emitting an error message.